 Overall, a family limited partnership is a good way to keep a family business within the family.
 For the very wealthy, it’s long been a way to maintain generational wealth.
 Even for the less wealthy, it’s a good way to get that generational wealth started.

-However, it’s important to consult a tax attorney to figure out what steps are best for you and your family, and to avoid common tax planning mistakes when it comes to FLPs.
+However, it’s important to consult a tax attorney.
+They will help you avoid common tax planning mistakes when it comes to FLPs.